 - The journey to creating a connected factory solution

-The two main steps in building a connected factory involve firstly deciding which sensors and hardware to use for data collection within plant operations.
+The two main steps in building a connected factory involve deciding which sensors and hardware to use for data collection within plant operations.
 The second stage involves developing a secure cloud landing zone that collects, analyses and stores data.

 - Real-life smart factory transitions and how they did it

-The strategies for a successful Internet-of-Things (IoT) project can be seen in action in the case study of medical device company Cerapedics as it transitioned to a smart factory.
+The strategies for a successful Internet-of-Things (IoT) project can be seen in the case study of medical device company Cerapedics as it transitioned to a smart factory.
 The first stage of the project involved building a proof-of-concept IoT solution that connected digital and analogue sensors, extracted data and sent it to a cloud hyperscaler for analysis and display.
-Following this, an optimal data model was defined and data ingestion, enrichment and storage pipeline was built providing real-time and historical analysis that is scalable, cost-effective and resilient to outages.
+Following this, an optimal data model was defined and data ingestion, enrichment and storage pipeline was built, providing real-time and historical analysis that is scalable, cost-effective and resilient to outages.

 With digital innovations, manufacturing companies can connect their business, supply partners and channel partners so that they can have end to end visibility to stay ahead of customer needs, adapt to market trends and make changes that matter most to their customers.
 By investing in digital technologies, companies can gain a competitive edge during these difficult economic times — an edge that could become the most critical factor to ensure the survival of the business.